-Any requests for exceptions should be emailed to the Head GSI.
+Any requests for exceptions should be emailed to the Head GSI at eecs16a@berkeley.edu (mailto:eecs16a@berkeley.edu).
 Email the exception request out as soon as possible.
 Exceptions will be handled on a case-by-case basis.
 Since there is one homework drop, missing homework is rarely excused.
-Lab and exam exceptions will be given more consideration.
-Examples of situations that merit an exam or lab exception are medical emergencies and family emergencies.
-It will be easier for us to grant an exception if you have a doctor's note, flight tickets or other documentation.
+Examples of situations that merit an exception are medical emergencies and family emergencies.
+It will be easier for us to grant an exception if you have a doctor's note or other documentation.